z65451/SVR/README.md

 Put them in the "models/" directory.

-For calculating the perceptual loss, clone the following repository and put it in the "PerceptualSimilarity/" directory:
+For calculating the perceptual loss [2], clone the following repository and put it in the "PerceptualSimilarity/" directory:

 https://github.com/SteffenCzolbe/PerceptualSimilarity